-3. Future planning for sustainable assets
+3. Planning for the future of our assets

 The City of Vincent has several master plans and development plans that are proposed to be implemented over the course of the AMSS (ten years).
 Historically, the actions within these master plans and development plans have been prioritised and budgeted on an annual basis.
 Moving forward, the lifecycle costs of priority projects will be included in the City's long-term financial planning.